Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

 That is why the methodology includes odds ratios, regression, and multiple-testing correction.
-Without those checks, it is too easy to confuse noise with a tactic.

 What does the audit reveal, and what happens after it?